-Date sugar is often recommended as a substitute for refined sugar due to the fact that it contains nutrients not found in crystallized sugars.
+Date sugar is often recommended as a substitute for refined sugar because it contains nutrients not found in crystallized sugars.
 The fact that it consists of ground, dried dates makes it unique among sugars.
-It works well in a wide variety of applications including beverages like coffee and tea.
-It is not necessarily the easiest type of sugar to find if you need some in a hurry; however, there are several other sweeteners that can stand in for it.
-Take a look at the following date sugar substitutes if you are out of it and need an alternative.
+It works well in a wide variety of applications, including beverages like coffee and tea.
+It is not necessarily the easiest type of sugar to find; however, there are several other sweeteners that can stand in for it.
+Here are some date sugar substitutes if you need an alternative.

 Your best bet: Coconut sugar